 - Eternally profitable: This type of business is all about stability and will have steady revenues and slow growth with a dependable customer base.
 This option carries the least amount of risk but also doesn’t have as much potential for growth.
 It will also come with a steep price tag.

-- Turnaround: This opportunity is for entrepreneurs who want a challenging project recovering a distressed company in bad financial shape.
+- Turnaround: This opportunity is for those in acquisition entrepreneurship who want a challenging project recovering a distressed company in bad financial shape.
 It will come at a discount, but you’ll have to invest a lot of work to improve revenues, not to mention the hard tasks such as staff cuts that will probably be required.

 - Platform: A platform opportunity will allow you to achieve growth by relying on your particular brand of expertise.
 The business will have strengths and weaknesses, both of which you’ll be able to complement with your skill set.
 For instance, if you’re a whiz at public relations and the company has limited market visibility, you might be able to hit growth-pay dirt.